 Now it seems that taking the same dose for five to 10 years from your early 50s could cut your risk of dying from cancer of the colon or stomach by over a third.
 But at the same time, new guidelines advised aspirin shouldn't be used for people with a common abnormal heart rhythm called atrial fibrillation - they should take warfarin or similar blood-thinning medicine instead.
 If you've had a heart attack or stroke, you should take 75 mg aspirin a day for life.
 Otherwise, speak to your GP about your personal risks and benefits.

 Statins cut your risk of heart attack or stroke - it's a fact.
-Until last year, national guidelines also recommended statins for anyone with a one in five chance of having a heart attack or stroke in the next 10 years (based on your age, gender, blood pressure, cholesterol levels etc).
+Until 2014, national guidelines also recommended statins for anyone with a one in five chance of having a heart attack or stroke in the next 10 years (based on your age, gender, blood pressure, cholesterol levels etc).
 Now they're recommended if your 10-year risk is more than one in 10.
 This move has been controversial - in real terms, a lot of people at this level of risk will have to take statins to stop one of them getting a heart attack.
-What's more, statins (like every other tablet) cause side effects in some people, with muscle aches being perhaps the most troublesome where statins are concerned.
+What's more, statins (like every other tablet) cause side effects in some people, with muscle aches being perhaps the most notorious where statins are concerned.
+But even here, things aren't as clearcut as you might think.

 If you've had a stroke or heart attack (and usually if you have type 2 diabetes) your doctor will strongly recommend you take a statin for life.
 If not, some healthy lifestyle choices could cut your risk enough for you to forget your statin!